OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Static Analysis
 First see whethere there is an update mechanism at all: if it is not yet present, it might mean that users cannot be forced to update.
-If the mechanism is present, see HVG!
+If the mechanism is present, see whether it enforces "always latest" and whether that is indeed in line with the business strategy.
+Otherwise check if the mechanism is supporting to update to a given version.
+Make sure that every entry of the application goes through the updating mechanism in order to make sure that the update-mechanism cannot be bypassed.

 #### Dynamic analysis